 What’s the best coconut oil for lube?

-Thankfully, there is no “WHAT TO BUY?!” headache with coconut oil.
+Thankfully, there is no “WHAT TO BUY?!” headache.
 Just go to your local Whole Foods and buy a jar of 100% pure, organic coconut oil.
 Be sure it’s virgin and unrefined (both terms that are LOL considering that we’re talking about sex).

 If you’d rather try a coconut oil lubricant (like from a company that makes lube), we love the Coconut Love Oil by Woo More Play.
 This product stays in place, is never too greasy, and absorbs into the skin leaving you moisturized AND post-orgasmic.
 Plus, your whole room will smell like a tropical paradise.

-Organic coconut oil: The Coconut Love Oil is free from harmful chemicals and synthetic preservatives.
-It’s the most natural, fun ride you’ll ever have.
+Natural organic coconut oil: Coconut Love Oil is free from nasty chemicals, parabens, sulfates, spermicides, and synthetic preservatives.
+It’s the most natural, fun ride you’ll ever have and is even safe to use if/ while trying to conceive.

-Vanilla baby: Long used as a natural aphrodisiac, studies show vanilla promotes feelings of joy and pleasure.
+Vanilla baby: 100% edible and long used as a natural aphrodisiac, studies show vanilla promotes feelings of joy and pleasure.
 Coincidentally, so do orgasms.

 Beeswax: Rich in Vitamin A, beeswax is perfect for softening and hydrating your skin and lips.
 Both kinds.